Can thermal quantum Gibbs states approve as quantum equilibrium states?: Results and Discussion

-where $S_{cm}$ is the entropy of a completely mixed state and its value is $1$ in our case.
+where $S_{cm}$ is the entropy of a completely mixed state (thermal state with equal probabilities for its eigenvectors) and its value is $1$ in our case.
+The remained entropy is the difference between two von Neumann entropies.
+As the entropy production is the main reason for the loss of coherence, the non-zero value of the remained entropy ensures us that the system is still coherent.
 The greater the amount of the remained entropy is the more quantum properties the system shows.
 In this regard, FIG. \ref{Er} shows that with growing the remained entropy, the interference pattern due to the effects of the environment (caused by the term "$\frac{-1}{2\bar{n}+1}\sin(Pd)$" ) appears more distinctly.
-Not generally, but in this case which the completely mixes state is a Gaussian distribution, the remained entropy is the negentropy of the system at $t\rightarrow\infty$.
-The remained entropy shows the distance of the thermalized state from the classical mixture which it does not show any coherency in any basis.
+The remained entropy shows the distance of the thermalized state from the classical mixture which does not show any coherence on any basis.
 However, by getting away from a classical mixture, we hope to see the coherence.
-As we expect, with higher remained entropy, the distillable coherency decays slower.

-The remained entropy shows us that a quantum system after the effect of the environment does not completely lose its quantum properties and always there remains a distance to the complete mixed state, though small.
-Yet, this does not necessarily mean that a classical situation is attained.
-What really happens is that the system-bath interaction leads the system to the maximum possible entropy.
+As we expect, with higher remained entropy, the distillable coherence decays slower.
+The observations here bring us the idea of the thermodynamic control of open quantum systems.
+Designing systems with slow entropy productions can revolutionize quantum technologies.
+The remained entropy is a perfect measure to track the quantum properties of the systems in such situations.
+In the upcoming section, we accurately evaluate the requirements of an equilibration process to be considered a thermalization process.
+We show that in a discussed system-thermal bath interaction, thermalization has not occurred. \\